theolivenbaum/resin/README.md

 If you have only embeddings, no documents, you might still find some of the APIs useful for when you want to build searchable spaces, e.g. `Sir.VectorSpace.GraphBuilder` and `PathFinder`.
 If you use `MathNet.Numerics` your vectors are already fully compatible.

+## Sparse/dense

+In high dimensions, sparse vectors will enable fast scanning of your space.

+In low dimensions, dense vectors will not deteriorate querying speed.

+In a dense space, a high CPU clock frequency is required for decent querying performance.

+Very little RAM is needed during querying.

 ## Write, map, materialize